surjsingh/surjsingh.github.io/content/posts/book-atomichabits.md

 The upside of habits is that we can do things without thinking.
 The downside is that we stop paying attention to little details.
 The lack of awareness is poison.
 Habits plus deliberate practice equals mastery

-Reflection and review is a process that allows us to remain consious of our performance over time.
+Reflection and review is a process that allows us to remain conscious of our performance over time.

 ### CONCLUSION